Local Director Requirement - Employment Pass or Nominee Director?

 - Employment Pass is subject to approval by the government.
 See EP eligibility criteria for more details.

-- For senior-level EP applicants, the proposed monthly salary should be at least S$8,000.
+- For senior-level EP applicants, the recommended minimum monthly salary should be at least S$8,000.
 This is not a paper salary; the Singapore company must pay this salary on a monthly basis.

-- The EP applicant will be required to pay taxes on this salary in Singapore as per applicable personal tax rates.
+- The EP applicant will be required to pay personal taxes on this salary in Singapore as per applicable personal tax rates.

 - The EP applicant will need to establish a residence in Singapore which means he or she will have to rent an apartment and pay the monthly apartment rental fee.
 In order to be appointed as a Local Director, the EP holder will need to provide their local residential address.

 - Your Singapore company should have sufficient paid-up capital (recommended S$100,000) or demonstrate viable business activity in Singapore.

 Therefore, you should apply for an Employment Pass only if you genuinely plan to relocate to Singapore after approval of the Pass.
 If the Employment Pass route is the right option for you, the overall incorporation procedure will consist of the following steps:

 - Incorporate your Singapore company, open bank account and inject paid-up capital.

 - Use the Nominee Director service of your corporate service provider on a temporary basis while you are waiting for your EP application